In this article, I am going to share with you some dos and don’ts to help you make the most of your Leh Ladakh trip.

 EAT LUNCH WHILE TRAVELLING

 If you are someone, who suffers from travel or motion sickness, leave for both Nubra and Pangong at around 8 in the morning.
 Have a light breakfast before you leave and then do not have lunch on the way.
 Travel at a stretch for about 5 hours, reach your destination and then have lunch.
 This will avoid travel sickness.
-Also, the journey to Nubra and Pangong is so picturesque that you don’t want to take a travel sickness tablet.
-It will put you to sleep and you will miss all the scenic beauty.
+Also, the journey to Nubra and Pangong is so picturesque that you don’t want to take a travel sickness tablet that will put you to sleep.

 FORGET TO CHARGE YOUR CAMERA BATTERIES